With Nothing Left To Sell, RadioShack Is Selling Itself To People

 They could have also launched a usable website

-They've had it coming for decades (Score:3)
+They've had it coming for decades (Score:4, Interesting)

 I recently went to a local RadioShack going out of business "sale" and heard one of the employees yell at the customers "I don't have a job, stop buying stuff at Amazon people!".
 I can certainly agree that people have been buying too much toilet paper from Amazon to the demise of local business, but in RadioShack's case, its much deeper.